PasaLab/SmartFD/README.md

 # SmartFD

-SmartFD is an efficient and scalable algorithm for discovering all minimal, non-trival funtional dependencies(FDs) from large-scale distributed datasets.
+SmartFD is an efficient and scalable algorithm for discovering all minimal, non-trival functional dependencies(FDs) from large-scale distributed datasets.
 Furthermore, SmartFD is built on the widely-used distributed data-parallel platform Apache Spark.

 # News